 Specialty Crop Block Grant

 The Specialty Crop Block Grant is for Hoosiers involved in specialty crops.
-This is part of $55 million in federal money being spread out nationwide for specialty crops such as fruits, vegetables, tree nuts, dried fruits, horticulture and nursery crops (including floriculture).
-Grants can be used for solely enhancing the competitiveness of specialty crops through the following issues affecting the specialty crop industry: increasing child and adult nutrition knowledge and consumption of specialty crops; improving efficiency and reducing costs of distribution systems; assisting all entities in the specialty crop distribution chain in developing “Good Agricultural Practices:, “Good Handling Practices”, “Good Manufacturing Practices”, investing in specialty crop research, including organic research to focus on conservation and environmental outcomes; enhancing food safety; developing new and improved seed varieties and specialty crops; pest and disease control; and sustainability.
-Also, Market promotion; domestic or international promotion of qualified Indiana food and agricultural products, or distribution to mitigate trade barriers that prevent or slow entry of qualified Indiana food and agricultural products into foreign markets.
-Applications are due June 1, 2013.
+This is part of the nearly $66 million in federal money being spread out nationwide for specialty crops such as fruits, vegetables, tree nuts, dried fruits, horticulture and nursery crops (including floriculture).
+Grants can be used solely to enhance the competitiveness of specialty crops pertaining to the following issues affecting the specialty crop industry: increasing child and adult nutrition knowledge and consumption of specialty crops; improving efficiency and reducing costs of distribution systems; assisting all entities in the specialty crop distribution chain in developing “Good Agricultural Practices,” “Good Handling Practices,” “Good Manufacturing Practices,” and in cost-share arrangements for funding audits of such systems for small farmers, packers and processors; investing in specialty crop research, including research to focus on conservation and environmental outcomes; enhancing food safety; developing new and improved seed varieties and specialty crops; pest and disease control through biotechnology; and development of organic and sustainable production practices.
+Please note that funds can not be used for any capital expenditures such as buildings, land, equipment (tangible personal property having a useful life of more than one year and an acquisition cost which equals or exceeds $5000), fringe benefits, grant administrative or indirect costs.

 The Indiana State Department of Agriculture (ISDA) is providing grants to Indiana 4-H and FFA members through Indiana’s not-for-profit organizations, commissions or associations for the purchase of breeding stock and development of breeding enhancement programs.
 The breeding stock can be used to start a livestock enterprise or add animals to an existing operation.
 Resources to develop a breeding program or improve the quality of an existing breeding program are also eligible for the 4-H/FFA youth livestock grant.